 The hon. and learned Lady is quite right; there are a lot of challenges.
 That is why, across Government, we have been making such an effort to work with other Departments to make sure that we do everything possible to inform business and to facilitate the border, including investing hundreds of millions of pounds in improving customs processes and others.

 Last week, we announced that the UK will be continuing our trade preferences scheme for developing countries in 2021.
 It is important that developing countries continue to receive the same market access under our unilateral trade preferences as they do at the moment.
 We remain firmly committed to the principle that trade helps to lift the poorest out of poverty, and early next year we will be launching a consultation on how we can improve the preference scheme and help to use trade as a tool for development.
 We will aim to have the new scheme finalised by the end of 2021.

-With all our minds on both the health and economic recovery from the covid pandemic, may I ask my right hon.
-Friend what discussions she has had with her Israeli counterpart to further trade co-operation beyond the continuity deal, not least given the incredible and ground-breaking Israeli innovations to combat covid-19, such as through remote monitoring of patients and thermal scanning?
+With all our minds on both the health and the economic recovery from the covid pandemic, may I ask my right hon.
+Friend what discussions she has had with her Israeli counterpart to further trade co-operation beyond the continuity deal, not least given the incredible and groundbreaking Israeli innovations to combat covid-19, such as remote monitoring of patients and thermal scanning?